Stockton Deepwater Shipping Channel

 Stockton Deepwater Shipping Channel, also called the Baldwin-Stockton Deepwater Shipping Channel or Stockton Deep Water Channel, is a manmade deepwater water channel that runs from Suisun Bay and the Sacramento River - Sacramento Deep Water Ship Channel to the Port of Stockton and the Stockton Channel in California.
-The Stockton Ship Channel is 41 mi long and about 37 ft deep, allowing up to Panama Canal size ocean ships access to the Port of Stockton at the City of Stockton.
+The Stockton Ship Channel is 41 mi long and about 37 ft deep, allowing up to Panamax size ocean ships access to the Port of Stockton at the City of Stockton.
 The Stockton Deepwater Shipping Channel is part of the vast Sacramento–San Joaquin River Delta that has a connection to the Pacific Ocean.
 Stockton Deepwater Shipping Channel is also called the lower San Joaquin River.

 History

 At the time of the 1849 California Gold Rush ocean steamboats could travel up the San Joaquin River to Fresno.
 As San Joaquin Valley grew agriculturally and river water was used for crops, the river became shallow.
 With slower moving water, silt began to build up in the river and it became even shallower.
 By 1890 the city of Stockton had lost its importance as a seaport.
 By 1910 the city had created proposals to increase the depth of the lower river by dredging; however, the plans were delayed by World War I. In 1925 the city began a $1.3 million bond campaign dedicated to dredging the lower San Joaquin.

 Stockton partnered with the federal and state governments in 1926 to form a $8.2 million fund to change the river to a new channel.
 In 1928 the river-channel project began.
 The river was both widened and deepened.
 To straighten the river, meanders and oxbow lakes were removed.
 Major straightening cuts were built at Hog Island, Venice Island and Mandeville Island, along with five minor straightening cuts.
 The new deepwater channel was now 4 mi long and had a depth of 37 ft.
 As silt build-up still continues, major dredging was performed in both 1968 and 1982.
 The Stockton Deep Water Ship Channel can handle fully loaded ocean vessels of up to 60000 short ton and up to 900 ft long.
+Various proposals to deepen the channel have been evaluated over the decades including EIS documents prepared by USACE; however, the project was terminated due in part to adverse environmental effects.